CesiumGS/3d-tiles/specification/Metadata/README.md

 #### Implementation Notes

 The data type and bit depth of the image should be compatible with the property type.
 In the examples above, the ocean surface temperature should be encoded in an 8-bit per-channel image.
 Likewise, a floating point property should use a floating point-compatible image format like TIFF or KTX2.
 Aside from these guidelines, implementations have a large degree of freedom in determining how raster data is encoded.

+## Revision History

+* **Version 0.0.0** November 6, 2020
+  * Initial draft
+* **Version 1.0.0** February 25, 2021
+  * The specification has been revised to focus on the core concepts of schemas (including classes, enums, and properties) and formats for encoding metadata.
+It is now language independent.
+The JSON schema has been removed.
+  * Added schemas which contain classes and enums
+  * Added enum support
+  * Added ability to assign a semantic identifiers to properties
+  * Removed blob support
+  * Removed special handling for fixed-length strings